catkin/catkin_tools/docs/verbs/catkin_build.rst

 If you're only interested in building a *single* package in a workspace, you can also use the ``--no-deps`` option along with a package name.
-This will skip all of the package's depdendencies, build the given package, and then exit.
+This will skip all of the package's dependencies, build the given package, and then exit.

 .. code-block:: bash